Skip to main content

 Are you a clinically qualified healthcare professional who would like to increase your research skills and experience?

 BHP’s mission is to improve the health outcomes of individuals living in Birmingham and the wider West Midlands region.
 This mission is achieved by integrating, promoting and developing local strengths in health services through research and innovation, based on the principle that research and innovation are core requirements for delivering excellence in patient care.
+The CARP scheme is addressing the challenge of increasing the number of Chief Investigators associated with BHP.

 What does the fellowship offer?

-A new flexible route to re-engage and develop your research interests through collaborative high quality research partnerships with established leading biomedical and health researchers within BHP, facilitated by the University of Birmingham
+A new flexible route to re-engage and develop your research interests through collaborative high quality research partnerships with established leading biomedical and health researchers within BHP, facilitated by the University of Birmingham or Aston University.

 • Salary funding for two programmed activities (PAs) – or 8 hours per week – of research time in your current job for a two year period